anandhumanoj/clean_dir/README.md

     },
     "FallbackDir":"Directory to put unknown files",
     "IgnoreFiles":[
-      "<Regular expressions to find file>"
+      "<RegExp to mark a file ignored>",
+      "..."
     ]
 }
 ```